The fourth MediaCity reflects on pluralities and globalities, on MediaCities everywhere.

 Registrants will enjoy presentations on topics like the ability of digital media to create “public spaces” for socio-political movements like Occupy, and how new media technologies can raise, blur and erase boundaries between people.
 A full program is available at http://www.mediacities.net/.

 Of particular interest to the public will be the MediaCities Conference Pop-Up Gallery, which will feature a variety of works by renowned digital artists.

 The public is invited to attend the gallery’s free opening reception on Saturday, May 4 from 7 p.m. to 10 p.m. at 743 Main St., Buffalo.

 Conference organizers include Omar Khan, UB associate professor and chair of architecture; Jordan Geiger, UB assistant professor of architecture; and Mark Shepard, UB associate professor of architecture and media study.

 Sept.
 23-24, 2016 | South Campus

-The Buffalo School and the design process behind its lecture series poster was featured along with that of several of the nation’s top architecture programs in a recent article on Archinect.
+The School of Architecture and Planning and the design process behind its lecture series poster was featured along with that of several of the nation’s top architecture programs in a recent article on Archinect.
 Read more